uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ```

 ### Decision Poll Counters
-* Indicates the workflow worker is available and is polling tasks.
+* Indicates if the workflow worker is available and is polling tasks.
 If the worker is not available no counters will show.
 Can also check if the worker is using the right task list.
 “No task” poll type means that the worker exists and is idle.
 The timeout for this long poll api is 50 seconds.
-If within that 50 seconds, no task is received then the api will stop and send another long poll request.
+If no task is received within 50 seconds, then an empty response will be returned and another long poll request will be sent.
 * Monitor: application can should monitor on it to make sure workers are available
 * When fires, investigate the worker deployment to see why they are not available, also check if they are using the right domain/tasklist
 * Datadog query example